How to Help your Homeschool Student be Successful with Piano Lessons

 - Are they committed to the practice needed to learn the skill?

 The first key is a good relationship between student and teacher.
 Meet the teacher, watch their interactions and instructions, and determine if their personality and goals fit your child and your family.
 Each teacher has priorities and goals for their students and as your child progresses that teacher may change to fit your new goals for your child.
-Keep communicating with your child’s teacher about their progress and or about questions or concerns that may have arose during the time between lessons.
+Keep communicating with your child’s teacher about their progress and or about questions or concerns that may have arisen during the time between lessons.

-Another key to success is age and maturity of child.
+Another key to success is the age and maturity of the child.
 For traditional piano, one must be able to sit and be attentive for the lesson time.
 Having an awareness of which is the right and left hands helps in the progression of learning the keys and notes.
 Not all children are ready at four or five; it may be at age eight that your child is ready for the piano.
 Starting lessons again after a time away when the child is more ready can also prove to be very successful!!

 Practice!
 Practice!
 Practice!
 No skill is learned without time being involved.
 Practice should begin with 15 minutes for 4 days per week and increase as the level of music increases.
 The first day after a lesson is the most important day of practice as they will have the greatest recollection of the music taught during the lessons.
 Set a specific time in their day for practicing and make it a priority of joy.
 Keep the positive spirit alive!!
 And give grace, some weeks are just busy and we are not ready for our lesson time.
 One week of missed practices will not keep a child from learning over time.